 The maximizing of health is certainly in line with the Scriptures.
 The Bible is clear that we are to take good care of our bodies (1 Corinthians 6:19-20) as they are the temple of the Holy Spirit.
 There are many verses that speak of using “medical treatments” such as applying bandages (Isaiah 1:6), oil (James 5:14), oil and wine (Luke 10:34), leaves (Ezekiel 47:12), wine (1 Timothy 5:23), and salves, particularly the “balm of Gilead” (Jeremiah 8:22).
 Many of these treatments would be considered holistic today, as holistic medicine often shies away from drugs and surgery at least as first treatments.
 In addition, many Christians have benefitted from principles embodied in holistic medicine.

-One word of caution is in order.
-Many holistic health advocates recommend techniques for spiritual wellness that may ultimately be in conflict with Scripture and even become open doors for demonic activity.
-Because of its roots in ancient Eastern cultures, holistic medicine often advocates transcendental meditation, a technique for emptying the mind and becoming “one with the universe.”
+That being said, specific practices within the holistic health field should be evaluated on an individual basis.
+Some of what is practiced as holistic medicine is in conflict with Scripture and may even become open doors for demonic activity.
+"Energy medicine" and "spiritual attunement" are particularly concerning.
+One obvious example of a problematic practice is transcendental meditation, a technique for emptying the mind and becoming “one with the universe.”
 It encourages participants to seek the answers to life's difficult questions within their own conscience instead of in the Word of God.
 It also leaves one open to deception from God's enemy, who searches for victims that he can turn away from God (1 Peter 5:8).
 For the Christian, meditation should center on the Word of God, His attributes, and the beauty of Jesus Christ, the Great Physician.